alexlehner/alexlehner.github.io/_posts/2013-12-04-mobile-nav-patterns.md

 ## The Toggle

-This is one of the most often seen mobile navigation pattern.
+This is one of the most often seen mobile navigation patterns.
 It is a very flexible way to display the navigation in a pseudo-visor method.
-This allows the mobile navigation to operate independently of the desktop navigation and can be customized to suit the sites needs.
+This allows the mobile navigation to operate independently of the desktop navigation and can be customized to suit the site's needs.

 <figure>
 	<a href="{{ site.url }}/images/navPatterns-toggle-big.png"><img src="{{ site.url }}/images/navPatterns-toggle-small.png"></a>